 by Jules Banks / Features Editor

 After the success of Stephen King’s 1977 novel “The Shining,” it felt natural for the patriarch of horror movies to follow up the tale with a sequel.
-The 531-page novel, titled “Doctor Sleep,” was released in 2013, earning a rating of 4.1 out of 5 on Goodreads Reviews and receiving widely positive reviews from fans and major booksellers worldwide such as Barnes & Noble.
+The 531-page novel “Doctor Sleep” was released in 2013, earning a rating of 4.1 out of 5 on Goodreads Reviews and receiving widely positive reviews from fans and major booksellers worldwide.
 As a result, when a movie adaption for the book was announced to be released in October of 2019, fans of King and horror junkies alike were ready for yet another big-screen success.

 This is not, in my opinion, what audiences received.
 Instead, the “Doctor Sleep” film adaptation is a lifeless imitation of the 1980 horror classic, “The Shining,” directed by Stanley Kubrick and co-written with Diane Johnson.
 In comparison, “Doctor Sleep,” directed by Mike Flanagan, fell flat in all the ways that “The Shining” succeeded.
 Tripping on the heels of the newest “IT” movie, the build-up for this film created its very own problem.

 In complete honesty, I was more than willing to give “Doctor Sleep” a try.
 The first half of the film featured a somewhat promising storyline of rogue magical beings cursed with the powers of the shining, called the True Knot.
-The leader of this group , Rose, (played by Rebecca Ferguson) and her fellow colleagues had a sinister and somewhat intriguing characterization that could have paved the way for a compelling alternative take on the original source material.
-But, instead of pursuing a unique interpretation of this story, “Doctor Sleep” relied far too heavily on the nostalgia factor of “The Shining,” and fails to create much of a voice of its own.
+The leader of this group, Rose (Rebecca Ferguson), and her fellow colleagues had a sinister and somewhat intriguing characterization that could have paved the way for a compelling alternative take on the original source material.
+But, instead of pursuing a unique interpretation of this story, “Doctor Sleep” relied far too heavily on the nostalgia factor of “The Shining” and fails to create much of a voice of its own.

-The True Knot were the main antagonists of “Doctor Sleep,” and were frightening in theory—supernatural humanoids who feasted off “steam” (magical powers, or as Danny calls it, “the shining”) of children to stay alive forever.
-King did a fantastic job of creating his own mythology for these people in the novel, and it would have been intriguing to see that lore transferred to the big screen.
-However, the True Knot look borderline ridiculous throughout the film—Rose even wears a black hat that resembles that of a magician’s.
-Personally, while reading the book back in 2013, the hat served as an ominous token of her character.
+The True Knot members were the main antagonists of “Doctor Sleep” and were frightening in theory—supernatural humanoids who feasted off “steam” (magical powers, or as Danny calls it, “the shining”) of children to stay alive forever.
+King did a fantastic job of creating his own mythology for these people in the novel and it would have been intriguing to see that lore transferred to the big screen.
+However, the True Knot looks borderline ridiculous throughout the film — Rose even wears a black hat that resembles that of a magician’s.
+While reading the book back in 2013, I thought the hat served as an ominous token of her character.
 However, brought to the screen, she simply looks like a woman in a silly hat, as there is no real explanation given in regards to her attachment to it.

 This brings me to what I thought to be the weakest part of the movie: the climax.
 Of course, a movie like “Doctor Sleep” couldn’t just leave the Overlook Hotel alone.